Bismarck, Mandan deal with staff shortages as they work to clear record snowfall

 Cold blast

-No big snowfalls are in the forecast this week, but cold reminiscent of the middle of winter is.
+No big snowfalls were in the forecast this week, but cold reminiscent of the middle of winter is.

 High temperatures in North Dakota will be 20-30 degrees below normal, according to the weather service.
 Highs in Bismarck-Mandan through the weekend are expected to be mostly in the teens, with overnight lows in the single digits.
 Normal for this time of year is a high around 40 and a low around 20.